Deejpotter/cnc-tools/README.md

 - `app/` - Main application pages and mini-apps
   - `box-shipping-calculator/` - Box Shipping Calculator tool
-  - `cnc-calibration-tool/` - CNC Calibration tool
   - `cnc-technical-ai/` - AI chatbot for CNC technical questions
   - `20-series-extrusions/` - 20-Series Extrusions calculator
   - `40-series-extrusions/` - 40-Series Extrusions calculator
   - `enclosure-calculator/` - Enclosure calculator
+  - `cnc-calibration-tool/` - CNC Calibration tool
   - `price-difference-tool/` - Price comparison tool
-- `app/actions/` - Server actions for backend functionality
+- `app/actions/` - Server actions for backend functionality.
+Safe server actions are used for database operations and API calls.
-- `components/` - Reusable UI components
+- `components/` - Reusable UI components.
+Should be abstracted because I use them in multiple apps.
-- `interfaces/` - TypeScript interfaces
-- `contexts/` - React context providers
+- `contexts/` - React context providers.
+Mostly used for authentication and other global state management.
 - `utils/` - Utility functions
 - `styles/` - CSS and SCSS files
 - `public/` - Static assets
-- `types/` - TypeScript type definitions
+- `types/` - TypeScript type definitions and interfaces for components and utilities.

+## Navigation and Portability

+- All internal navigation uses Next.js's `Link` component (`import Link from "next/link"`) for optimal routing and prefetching.
+- If you use components outside Next.js, replace `Link` with your router's link component.
+- See `CodingConventions.md` for more details on navigation best practices and portability.

 ## Learn More